ITokianaR/INFO_391_FO/README.md

 ## 👾 Contribution

-Feel free to contribute by doing a pull request of this project and adding our own notes into a folder named in this format `${your_github_username}_notes`
+Feel free to contribute by doing a pull request of this project and adding your own notes into a folder named in this format `${your_github_username}_notes`

 ### N.B
 Please note this repo is mainly made for ESTI students following a "Network and Information System" path !!